chevereto/docker/docs/UPGRADING.md

 ## Step 2: Re-build the container image

-Build the container image to reflect the newest version.
+Build a new container image to reflect the newest release.

 ```sh
 make image
 ```

 ## Step 3: Update Chevereto instances

+Update all your running Chevereto instances with one command.
+This will down and re-up the containers and carry the required database update.

 ```sh
 make update